 When I walk into a room, I do a few things before we settle in to our new home away from home for a few days.
 First, I grab our essential oil sanitizing spray (a must for every mom’s bag and especially when in a hotel room!) and mist just about every surface, making sure not to miss areas that are heavily handled like doorknobs, light switches, faucets, even blankets and pillows, the bathtub and more.

 At most hotels you can request a refrigerator and have it at no charge for baby or medical needs.
-If there is a stocked mini-fridge, just request that they empty it for you and you can use it for pumped milk, formula or other items.
+If there is a stocked mini-fridge, just request that they empty it for you and you can use it for pumped milk, formula or other items needed when sharing hotel room with baby.
 In worst-case scenarios, we’ve used the ice bucket and just have made sure to keep fresh ice rotating during our stay… but that’s a rarity.
 I’d even recommend calling ahead about the refrigerator to get it noted on your account before your arrival.

 Avoid the Mess